Submitted by Alan Revised 5/9/22

 Tukka Restaurant & Bar (east end): On far side of the island (maybe an hour drive).
 Just found this place last year.
 Nice atmosphere and wonderful food at good prices.
 Fun place to go.
 Had lion fish ceviche last time. “a taste of Australia with a Caribbean twist” Going to try their “Tree Chicken” on the next visit.
 Update: Tried the “Tree Chicken”, not bad…. the appetizer was prepared as fried drumstick, bbq wing, and a spring roll.

 Local fish market (not the name) There is a tent on the beach in Georgetown.
 Local fishermen have fresh fish.
 Snapper, Wahoo, Mahi-mahi).
 Ask them to filet it.
-Cost is app. $5 for filet.
+Costs vary so try not to look like a tourist.
+But rest assured, fish is fresh from the sea and only lasts as long as the daily catch.

 The Wharf: I’m going to mention it here only because it is one of the more famous places on the island.
 I feel it is rather touristy, but many people do enjoy it.
 Tarpon feeding is fun to watch for the kids.